Wolfram Language Paclet Repository

 Define the Hamiltonian:

-Constructing the evolution Super-operator:
+Construct the evolution super-operator:

 Evolve the operator: